Environmental Studies Capstone Guidelines

 Requirements for individual capstone experiences are determined largely by the student’s capstone committee, however by the end of the capstone, the student will submit a written report to the ESPC and defend his or her work in front of the capstone committee.
 Individual departments, advisors, or capstone committees may decide to require that the work also be presented publicly, such as at the Cornell College Student Symposium or another discipline-specific meeting.

 Start early!
 No matter which option they choose, students must assemble a committee of three faculty to oversee their capstone experience.
 In order to ensure consistency in capstone style and rigor, at least two of the three faculty should be regular, contributing members of the ENV committee (see ENV website for a list of these faculty) or should teach courses required for the ENV major.
 A capstone committee may be composed of more than three members, but at least three should be full-time Cornell faculty.
-The student will submit a capstone proposal to his or her committee that will include:
+The student will submit a capstone proposal (click here for the ENV capstone proposal template) to his or her committee that will include:

 - A formal title for the student’s area of concentration (e.g., Environmental Law).

 - A list of the capstone advisor and committee members.

 - A list of the courses used to define the ENV concentration and a thoughtful explanation of how the concentration is integrated with the proposed capstone.